0x-lupin/lost-saga/DEVELOPMENT.md

 ### Acceptable Patterns (NOT Band-Aids)
 The following are intentional design choices, not workarounds:

 - **setTimeout for animations**: Used for attack swings, damage flashes, respawn delays.
-This is standard practice for simple timed events - the browser handles timing reliably, and it keeps code simple and readable.
+This is standard practice for simple timed events.
 - **Hardcoded values in classes**: Stats like `health`, `speed`, `attackDamage` are defined at the top of each class.
 This is appropriate for a game this size.
 - **requestAnimationFrame in death animations**: Enemy death uses its own animation loop - this is fine for one-off effects.

-**What IS a band-aid**: Adding offsets/hacks to compensate for a bug elsewhere (e.g., adding `-1` to all model positions because collision math was wrong).
+**What IS a band-aid**: Adding offsets/hacks to compensate for a bug elsewhere.
 If you find yourself writing "offset to fix X", fix X instead.

 ---